sylhare/sylhare.github.io/_posts/2020/2020-07-14-reverse-engineering.md

 #### Overview of the binary

-That the time where we look at the disassembled main to understand what is happening.
+That's the time when we look at the disassembled main to understand what is happening.
-Radare2 is very good at deciphering through the assembly instructions, We can view the disassembled view with `pdf @ main`
+Radare2 is excellent at deciphering through the assembly instructions, We can view the disassembled view with `pdf @ main`

 We can deduce that the variable s `rbp-0x200` is the entered input here.